Michael-Ian/Michael-Ian.github.io/about.md

 classes: wide
 ---

-I’m Michael a marketing graduate from Toronto, Canada with a strong interest in strategy, content, and cross-cultural communication.
-Raised in Canada and having lived in China, I bring a bilingual perspective to everything I do.
-My focus is helping ideas travel clearly between audiences, platforms, and markets.
+Hi, I’m Michael.
+I graduated in 2025 with an Honours Bachelor’s degree in Commerce, with a minor in Marketing.
+In recent years, I’ve developed a strong interest in machine learning and coding.
+This website is both a creative outlet and a professional platform—a place where I can apply what I’ve taught myself, showcase my projects, and share my achievements.
+Think of it as a digital business card for future employers and collaborators.

 ## Background